Arakade/navhack/NotesEtc/devPlan.md

 	1. DONE: Tidyup
 	1. DONE: Get basics of what we had working OK
 	1. Get speech working consistently
-	1. Speak pre-canned relevant proximal POI data
+	1. Speak pre-canned relevant proximal POI data (RK working on this)
 	1. Load POI data from server.
+	1. Unify code (e.g. `GeoCoord` and `GoodNode`)
+	1. Do a minimal amount of performance optimization?
+	1. Present version to beta-testers
 	1.	...
+1. Consider larger re-architecting (change platform, etc)
+	1. Consider alternative client-side platform.
 	1. Consider moving data manipulation to server.
 		(see "server use discussion" section for more details)

 # Potential data sources